 But, if you’re like I was and you are struggling, then ask for help.
 I must admit I did try asking for help after about 5 weeks of teaching.
 But it didn’t quite go to plan.

 I had a particularly challenging child in my class, I was isolated in a fibro shack in the school and as a first year teacher I was just struggling with planning and implementing lessons.

 I reached out to my principal to ask for help, but I was told, “don’t worry about it, you’re doing a great job!”
-I didn’t really know how to respond, maybe I was doing a great job….but now I realise that I needed some other supports in place to help me navigate that first year.
-An appropriate response would have been for the principal to organise a mentor teacher for me.
+I didn’t really know how to respond, maybe I was doing a great job….but now I realize that I needed some other supports in place to help me navigate that first year.
+An appropriate response would have been for the principal to organize a mentor teacher for me.